SparkPost/support-docs/content/momentum/4/conf-performance-tips.md

 With [Supercharger](/momentum/4/licensed-features-supercharger) licensed feature, Momentum runs on top of several [event loop](/momentum/4/multi-event-loops) schedulers and uses multicore CPUs with improved efficiency.
 In this model, it is also possible to assign dedicated event loops to listeners (e.g. the HTTP one) with desired concurrency.
 On the other hand, the default configuration is based solely on the thread pools to offload specific tasks, therefore Momentum keeps running on top of the original master event loop only, and it can be occasionally bottlenecked.

 The Supercharger's *"75% of CPU cores"* formula works fine on systems largely SMTP-driven.
-For systems with larger [message generation](momentum/4/message-gen) flows (i.e., REST injections), the number of event loops can be limited to 4 or 5, with higher concurrency values assigned to the `msg_gen` thread pools (see `gen_transactional_threads` configuration [here](momentum/4/modules/msg-gen)).
+For systems with larger [message generation](/momentum/4/message-gen) flows (i.e., REST injections), the number of event loops can be limited to 4 or 5, with higher concurrency values assigned to the `msg_gen` thread pools (see `gen_count` and `gen_transactional_threads` configurations [here](/momentum/4/modules/msg-gen)).
 For instance:

 ```
 msg_gen  {
   (...)
+  gen_count = 4
   gen_transactional_threads = 4
 }
 ```